sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Self-signed certificates:**  For self-signed certificates, clients are onboarded to the service using the  certificate thumbprint alongside the identity record.
 In this method of authentication, the client registry will store the exact ID of the certificate that the client is going to use to authenticate.

+One and only one authentication type properties (CertificateThumbprint or CertificateSubject) must be provided in the Create/Update Payload for Client.

 ### Client Groups
 Client group is a new concept introduced to make management of client access controls (publish/subscribe) easy – multiple clients can be grouped together based on certain commonalities to provide similar levels of authorization to publish and/or subscribe to Topic spaces.